SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

         <#statements#>
     }

-Note that semicolons are used to separate the three parts of the for loop's definition, and that parentheses are not required.
+Semicolons are used to separate the three parts of the loop's definition, as in C.
+However, unlike C, there is no need to add parentheses around each part of the loop's definition.

 The loop is executed as follows: